-As events grow larger in size, event planners are looking for event management tool that can help meet the needs of guests who aim to attend the event in person or virtually.
-Some features include ticketing, mobile applications, live event updates, and real-time data, which all help make the process of planning and executing an event easier and more efficient for everyone involved.
+As events grow in size, event planners are looking for an event management tool that can meet the needs of guests who plan to attend in person or virtually.
+Some features cover ticketing, mobile applications, live event updates, and real-time data, all of which help make the process of planning and executing an event easier and more efficient for everyone involved.

 This guide compares Dryfta vs Cvent to help organizers understand how each event management tool works.Â